 As grantmaking becomes more equitable and participatory, managing the process becomes even more complex.
 Grantmakers and grant-seekers are looking for ways to streamline grantmaking processes, increase the quality and efficacy of grants, as well as find new ways to measure and communicate impact.

-Modern grant management platforms help grantmakers achieve these goals by making it easier to coordinate among stakeholders, manage data, and track results through one centralized system.
+Grant management software can help grantmakers achieve these goals by making it easier to coordinate among stakeholders, manage data, and track results through one centralized system.
 For grantmakers looking to reshape philanthropy in 2020 like the leaders discussed here, efficiency is essential.